obulka/normal_ray_reflect/README.md

   - The camera to shoot rays out of
 - normals
   - The normals pass that will be used to reflect, refract, and diffuse the rays
-- surface
-  - The surface properties at each pixel location
-  - R is specular
+- diffuse
+  - The diffuse colour of the surface represented by the normals pass if the diffuse "Use Input" is checked
-  - G is specular roughness
+- specular
-  - B is transmission
-  - A is transmission roughness
+  - The specular colour of the surface represented by the normals pass if the specular "Use Input" is checked
-  - The diffuse contribution is 1 - specular - transmission
+- transmission
-  - specular + transmission should not be greater than 1 for physical accuracy
+  - The transmission colour of the surface represented by the normals pass if the transmission "Use Input" is checked
+- specRoughness
+  - The specular roughness values of the surface represented by the normals pass if the specular roughness "Use Input" is checked
+- transRoughness
+  - The transmission roughness values of the surface represented by the normals pass if the transmission roughness "Use Input" is checked

 ## Knobs